 So I sat down and drew my best tree, scanned it into my computer, and printed it off at Office Depot (I found a coupon code that made the price only $20), and voila!
 The cutest gratitude tree I ever did see!

-I loved it so much that I wanted to share it with you all, especially since I think it’s a great visual representation for kids of how much we have to be grateful for.
+I loved it so much that I wanted to share it with you all!
+I think it’s a great visual representation for kids to see how much we have each to be grateful for.

 You can download your own giant printable gratitude tree below.
-And of course, this is for personal use only.
+And please remember this is for personal use only.

 Now as far as the leaves go, I used my Cricut to cut them all out.
 But I know not everyone has a Cricut, so I’ve also included a printable of leaves you can print on colored paper and cut out yourself.
 And if I was you, I probably would skip the stems if I was hand-cutting all of these!

 I hung our poster up downstairs in the kitchen, and I can’t wait to fill it all up over the course of November!
-I’ll include a picture of our full tree after Thanksgiving, but for now, enjoy our staged version!
+I’ll include a picture of our full tree after Thanksgiving (scroll down to see it!), but for now, enjoy our staged version!